prooph/event-sourcing/docs/repositories.md

 ```

 Here we first add the user, then load it with the help of the repository and finally we change the user entity.
 The change causes a `UserNameChanged` event.
-You may notice that after changing the user name, the user is not passed to
-a repository method.
-Only `$this->eventStore->commit();` is called.
-But as you can see in the last test assertion the username
-is changed and the appropriate domain event was added to the `event_stream`.
-This happens becasue the repository manages an identity map
-internally.
-Each aggregate root loaded via `AggregateRepository::getAggregateRoot` is added to the identity map and
-new events recorded by such an agggregate root are added automatically to the event stream on `EventStore::commit`.

-**But** the identity map is cleared after each transaction commit.
+**Note** the identity map is cleared after each transaction commit.
 You may notice the `assertNotSame` checks in the test.
 The repository keeps an aggregate only in memory as long as the transaction is active.
 Otherwise multiple long-running
 processes dealing with the same aggregate would run into concurrency issues very fast.